xzjia/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

  .. note::
     Since HTML escaping function (``f:h``) is provided in the common components, always use it if EL expressions are used to output values in HTML.
-    For details of function of EL expression that perform HTML escaping, refer to :doc:`Cross Site Scripting <../Security/XSS>`.
+    For details of function of EL expression that perform HTML escaping, refer to

 Display using ``<c:out>`` tag provided by JSP tag library of JSTL.